EHollingerFllStk/EHollingerFllStk/README.md

 - 🥁 When I’m not coding, you’ll find me plucking away on my guitar or ukulele or banging on my drums.

-- 🌱 I am currently working on an Image Recognition app and taking a deep dive into GitHub with a new course.
+- 🌱 I am currently working on following an 8 Step procedure to create snake game app and taking a deeper dive into JavaScript with a new course.

 ### Skills
-MongoDB
+- MongoDB
-Mongoose
+- Mongoose
-Express
+- Express
-React
+- React
-Node.js
+- Node.js
-Python
+- Python
-Django
+- Django
-PostgreSQL
+- PostgreSQL
-HMTL
+- HMTL
-CSS
+- CSS
-JavaScript
+- JavaScript
-jQuery
+- jQuery
-APIs
+- APIs
-AJAX
+- AJAX
 AWS S3 Buckets
 Materialize
 Django Authentication/Authorization